grafana/k6-learn/Modules/Load Testing.md

 **Protocol-based load testing** simulates the underlying requests going to application servers.
 These requests are sent over the protocol layer.
 Protocol-based load testing can vary in scope, and includes both:
 - targeted API testing of one or more specific application components, and
-- end-to-end testing that simulates traffic flowing through the entire system, going through multiple components
+- end-to-end or more realistic testing that simulates traffic flowing through the entire system, going through multiple components

 **Browser-based load testing**, on the other hand, simulates the way users interact with the application's user interface.
 Instead of simulating protocol-level requests, browser-based testing automates things like clicks on elements of a web app, typing on a form, and other actions that real users may take.
 Browser-based load testing more often involves end-to-end testing.

-**Hybrid load testing** is a mixture of the protocol-based and browser-based testing and it is usually employed to test different aspects of performance.
-The most economical approach involves using protocol-based load testing to generate majority of the load, and then using a smaller number of browser-based load testing users at the same time.
+**Hybrid load testing** is a mixture of the protocol-based and browser-based testing, and it is usually employed to test different aspects of performance.
+The most economical approach involves using protocol-based load testing to generate the majority of the load, and then using a smaller number of browser-based load testing users at the same time.

 # Load test scenarios